rnieva/ThingsLostAndFound/README.md

 # ThingsLostAndFound
 :construction: 🔍 A MVC project

 Things Lost and Found is a self-taught project to learn and improvements the knowledge about MVC architecture and different programming languages.
-It try developer a project the most real possible using these tools
+It try developer a project the most real possible using these tools.

 **Technical Features:**